 Thank you for the opportunity to interview yesterday for the Editorial Assistant position.
-I enjoyed meeting you and learning more about Tiger Publishing.
-Your approach to publication distribution is sophisticated and cutting-edge, which is exactly what I am looking for in an organization.
+I enjoyed meeting you and learning more about Tiger Publishing, as well as talking about Mizzou with the two alums on your staff!

-Your organization's emphasis on impeccable stories parallels my desire to utilize my editorial skills in a meaningful way.
+Your approach to publication distribution is sophisticated and cutting-edge, and your emphasis on curating engaging stories parallels my desire to utilize my editorial skills in a meaningful way.
 The interview with you and your staff confirmed my positive impressions of Tiger Publishing and I want to reiterate my strong interest in working for you.
 My prior experience at the Maneater, Mizzou Weekly, and Columbia Missourian will allow me to become a productive member of your team who is able to contribute quickly to the mission of the organization.